MrB-Can/anomalator/documentation/anomaly_generator_srs.md

 ### Open to Collaboration and Decision-Making
 - Collaboration and joint decision-making among the development team and stakeholders are encouraged to ensure the software meets the desired objectives and fulfills customer requirements.

+## 8. Technology Stack
+The Anomaly Generator software will be developed using the following technology stack:

+### Back-end Development
+The main server-side logic will be written in Python, leveraging the Flask framework.
+This choice takes advantage of the developer's proficiency in Python, the language's suitability for data-related tasks, and the Flask's ease of use.
+### Front-end Development
+JavaScript, along with the React.js library, will be utilized for the client-side interface.
+This setup allows for scalable and interactive user interfaces, and JavaScript's ubiquity and extensive online resources make it a good choice for easy learning and further skill development.
+### Database Management
+PostgreSQL will serve as the primary database system due to the developer's comfort with it and its ability to handle a wide range of data types and large data sets.
+### DevOps
+Docker will be used for containerization to ensure the application and its environment can be easily set up on any system.
+This supports consistency in development, testing, and deployment phases.
+### Data Storage and Transfer
+For structured data handling, CSV and Excel file formats will be predominantly used.
+Given the developer's familiarity and the broad support these formats enjoy across different languages and libraries, they are a fitting choice.
+Please note that the choice of technology stack is subject to review and adjustment as the project evolves, to ensure it remains aligned with project needs and developer skills.